Google Project Skate

 Pro Skater

-We had a working prototype on-set in San Francisco nine weeks after the initial brief.
-Sky Brown, 14-year-old Olympic Bronze medallist in the women’s street skateboarding category, was our Beta tester.
+We developed a working prototype on-set in San Francisco just nine weeks after receiving the initial brief.
+Sky Brown, the 14-year-old Olympic bronze medalist in women's street skateboarding, became our beta tester.

-Google and Vice, produced a film around this technology that was played at the Google Developers Conference and received much internal and external business interest.
+Google collaborated with Vice to produce a film showcasing this technology.
+The film was presented at the Google Developers Conference, and received significant interest from both internal and external business stakeholders.

 David Arcus